 None of this history has any bearing on how most Americans take part in Cinco de Mayo.
 Insofar as the holiday’s Mexican origins color how most Americans celebrate the day, it mostly just changes the kind of alcohol and food people consume as they party.

 This, of course, isn’t exclusive to Cinco de Mayo.
 It’s happened with St. Patrick’s Day, which went from celebrating the top patron saint of Ireland to essentially celebrating alcohol, America’s second deadliest drug.
 It’s something we’ve seen with holidays like Halloween, Thanksgiving, and Christmas, which have over time transformed more into reasons to buy a bunch of stuff — candy, food, booze, gifts, and so on.

 Similarly, the food and alcohol industries have transformed Cinco de Mayo into a huge day for advertising and sales.
 According to CNN, in 2014 the Friday closest to Cinco de Mayo was the biggest non-winter drinking day of the year.

 This is just what capitalism does to holidays in America.
 And, hey, it can be pretty fun.
 But since booze is so dangerous (linked to 88,000 deaths each year), it’s also a public health and safety hazard — to the point that state agencies warn people to take it easy on the drinking during holidays like Cinco de Mayo.
 And the corporate takeover of Cinco de Mayo has also by and large diluted the holiday’s origins.

-But at the very least, knowing the origins of Cinco de Mayo will give you something to talk about with strangers as you down fajitas and margaritas on Friday.
+But at the very least, knowing the origins of Cinco de Mayo will give you something to talk about with strangers as you down fajitas and margaritas.